 Can I make a CTP claim if the accident was partially my fault?

 You can still claim CTP entitlements when you are partly at fault for a car accident.
 In this situation, you have contributory negligence, which means the insurer will reduce your compensation based on your contribution level.
-Insurance companies will attempt to assign blame to you in many different ways, and our lawyers understand them all.

 How long does it take to process a CTP claim?